sedc-codecademy/mkwd11-js-06-nodejsadv/G12/Class12-NestJs-Workshop/workshop.md

 For all of these resources you have to add crud operations and the relations between them are as follows

 - One team can have only one manager and vice versa
-- One team can have many players and one player can have many teams
+- One team can have many players and one player can have only one team

 Models for resources: